 Maybe these things wouldn’t be so hard to live with, if you didn’t have to live with all the other symptoms of ADD too.
 And you didn’t have to live with them all of the time.
 And you didn’t have to live with all the other people in your life, the ones who have to live with you.

 You know what I mean.

 You have been working at this ADD for years.
-Serious business it has been too.
+Serious business it has been too, to manage your ADHD.
 While some of the challenges you encounter are new, many of them have been around since you were first old enough to be told “Sit quiet and be still”.

 Most people seeking ADD help look for strategies to squash their symptoms.
 Or shrink them at least.
 Its pretty frustrating chasing the same tail that has eluded you since childhood.
 Especially when you should be chasing bigger pay cheques, better jobs, fancier houses or exotic vacations … like all the other grown ups do.
 Yet you are, still trying to figure out how to keep your room clean, remember to eat lunch and (for goodness sake!) stop interrupting people all the time.